OUR MISSION IS TO EMPOWER, EQUIP, AND ENGAGE YOUTH AS THEY MAKE CHOICES FOR THEIR FUTURE

 27% of all youth (13-19) in 2019 struggled with a substance abuse problem (alcohol, drugs and prescription drugs).***

 30% of youth (13-19) reported struggling with mental health concerns in 2019: Anxiety, Depression, and Suicidal Thoughts.**

 41% of youth (13-19) engaged in sex in 2019.**

 equipping and empowering youth to think critically

 We live in a hypersexualized culture that holds little value for positive choices when it comes to sex and a variety of other topics.
 We provide resources for parents, youth pastors, and youth to help navigate this rapidly changing landscape.
-We do this through teachings, podcasts, and blog posts.
-These tools are meant to educate, combat shame, and bring clarity to better understand the choices we make, relationships, and healthy boundaries as youth plan for their future and create long term changes for their lives.
+We do this through in-person presentations which are meant to educate, combat shame, and bring clarity to the choices youth make in their relationships.
+Learning what healthy boundaries are as youth plan for their future will help them create long term changes for their lives.

 **CDC.Youth Behavior Risk Survey 2019.